CheopsForTheEdge/cheops/tests/g5k/README.md

 Note that tests are not proper integration tests.
 They not only tests through Cheops return content, but also by directly querying CouchDB.

+At the time of writing 3 applications are tested:
+- filesystem in `test_parallel.py`
+- kubernetes in `test_kube.py`
+- redis in `test_redis.py`

+Those 3 tests are the basis of our continuous testing strategy.
+They define the kind of behaviour we are interested in.
+Any other application should take inspiration from them to implement the same tests.

 ## multitail.sh

 A helper script that runs multitail, a tool to follow multiple files as the